-She smiled and finally got up.
+She smiled and got up.
 "One of Doyle's brutes has the key.
 I think his name is O'Malley.
 If I could get him in here alone under false pretenses, maybe you could—"

 "Get him within kicking distance and I'm good to go."

 Maura smoothed out her shirt, nodded at me, and disappeared behind the door.
 And for a few moments, strangely, all I could think of was Jo Friday, our company mutt.
-Apparently Korsak had saved her from taking the long walk, and not a second too soon: she'd been in the puppy slammer, and was about to be killed off to make room for some other inmates before Korsak happened to drop by on business and asked for her.
+Korsak had saved her from taking the long walk, and not a second too soon: she'd been in the puppy slammer, and was about to be killed off to make room for some other inmates before Korsak happened to drop by on business and asked for her.
 I wondered if a dog ever knew in times like that—if he ever knew he was about to die.
-I wondered if they ever felt tense, I like felt tense, waiting on what might as well have been a bed full of needles for Maura to come back, either with a death warrant (if Doyle tagged along) or my emancipation, if she managed only to bring O'Malley.
+I wondered if they ever felt tense, like I felt tense, waiting on what might as well have been a bed full of needles for Maura to come back, either with a death warrant (if Doyle tagged along) or my emancipation, if she managed only to bring O'Malley.

 It wound up to be the latter.

 O'Malley had a puss that told me he'd spent most of his childhood sitting in the corner of a classroom with a dunce cap on his head.
 In addition to that, it looked as though he'd been beaten to about an inch of his life with the ugly stick.
-His grin was hollow and devious like a jack-o-lantern's, his hair definitely could use a trim, and I noticed Maura gave him more space than necessary—probably because he smelled about as pretty as a hidden bunch of eggs nobody had found after Easter.
-Disgusting as he was, all I really cared about was the gun he had on one hip and the set of keys he had jangling on the other.
+His grin was hollow and devious like a jack-o-lantern's, his hair could use a trim, and I noticed Maura gave him more space than necessary—probably because he smelled about as pretty as a hidden bunch of eggs nobody had found after Easter.
+Disgusting as he was, all I cared about was the gun he had on one hip and the set of keys jangling on the other.

 "So the boss's daughter said she needed a little help," he said, rolling up his sleeves as Maura shut the door.
 "Although it sounded to me like she was doing just fine beating off the jive session on her own."

 "Is that so?
-Well, use your own sink," she snidely returned, winking at me behind this lug's back.
+Well, use your own sink," she returned, winking at me behind this lug's back.

 O'Malley just chuckled, looking between the two of us like a hawk trying to pick out the choicest piece of meat.
 "Y'know, Doyle's put me on the rounds for you before, Maura.
 This is the first favor I'll be doing for you that I'm actually looking forward to.
 Until now, it was all, 'make sure only a good picture gets in the paper,' 'make sure she don't ever end up with one of my stevedores on the docks,' 'make sure there's enough cream in her coffee.'"